 The Half Moon Bay Art & Pumpkin Festival sparked the wild and crazy creative genius of Peter Hazel to design and make the biggest, heaviest pumpkin sculpture the world has ever seen.
 Even bigger than the whoppers that will win the annual Safeway World Championship Pumpkin Weigh-Off.
-It is a mosaic sculpture that measures 11-feet high, 12-feet long, and weighs 10,000 pounds.
+It is a mosaic sculpture that measures 11 feet high, 12 feet long, and weighs 10,000 pounds.
 But, unlike other giant pumpkins, this one is made of steel, cement, and ceramic tile.

 Lake Tahoe artist Peter Hazel was commissioned to create the giant pumpkin sculpture by Cameron Palmer, owner of Cameron’s Restaurant & Inn and also Pumpkin Festival Committee Chairman.
 Hazel grew up in Half Moon Bay and his father, Richard Hazel, was a local artist way back when the Pumpkin Festival was in its infancy.
 “We were at the first one, selling caramel apples,” says Peter Hazel.
 “It was a small, local gathering back then.
 We had no idea what the Pumpkin Festival would turn into.”